 \subsection{Forecasting air passenger traffic: an autoregressive model with predictors}

-We apply our self-consistency loss to analyze trends in European air passenger traffic data provided by \citet{Eurostat2022a, Eurostat2022b, Eurostat2022c}.
+We apply our semi-supervised loss to analyze trends in European air passenger traffic data provided by \citet{Eurostat2022a, Eurostat2022b, Eurostat2022c}.
 This case study highlights that the strong robustness gains also occur in real-world scenarios and model classes that are challenging to estimate in a simulation-based inference setting.
-We observe that approximators trained with the standard simulation-based loss alone yield incorrect posterior estimates for several countries.
-In contrast, approximators trained also with our self-consistency loss provide highly similar results to Stan as a gold-standard reference.

 We retrieved time series of annual air passenger counts between 15 European countries (departures) and the USA (destination) from 2004 to 2019 and fit the following autoregressive process of order 1:

 where the target quantity $y_{j, t+1}$ is the difference in air passenger traffic for country $j$ between time $t + 1$ and $t$.
 To predict $y_{j, t+1}$ we use two additional predictors: $u_{j, t}$ is the annual household debt of country $j$ at time $t$, measured in \% of gross domestic product (GDP) and $w_{j,t}$ is the real GDP per capita.
-The parameters $\alpha_j$ are country-level intercepts, $\beta_j$ are the autoregressive coefficients, $\gamma_j$ are the regression coefficients of household debt and $\delta_j$ are the regression coefficients of GDP per capita, and $\sigma_j$ is the standard deviation of the noise term.
-This model was previously used within ABI in \cite{habermann_amortized_2024}.
-As commonly done for autoregressive models, we regress on time period differences to mitigate non-stationarity.
-This is critical for simulation-based inference because when $\beta_j > 1$, exponential growth quickly produces unrealistic air traffic volumes.
-Moreover, amortizing over covariate spaces, such as varying GDP per capita between countries, can lead to model misspecification if such fluctuations are underrepresented in training.